Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 I was watching a movie the other day all of a sudden, i found myself scrolling thru facebook looking for the next corgi post that i could give my "heart react" to.
 Completely forgetting about the movie and/or why i watched it in the first place.
 Was it because of my lack of attention span?
 Was it the adorable corgis?
 Or was it because **the movie just really sucked..?**

-So for my first actual project i decided to do my research on the IMDb dataset:https://datasets.imdbws.com/ and started with the question "How is movie genre related with average ratings?"
+So for my first actual project i decided to do my research on the [IMDb dataset](https://datasets.imdbws.com/) and started with the question "How is movie genre related with average ratings?"

 ## The Data: